ETOOBUSY 🚀 minimal blogging for the impatient

 order (i.e. type, payload, type, payload, …).

-The main loop iterates until there are items in @pairs
+The main loop iterates until there are items in @pairs, extracting two

 respectively (line 13).
 The rest of the loop is pretty straighforward: